QuiTrat/Carbon_emission_analysis/README.md

 order by sub.carbon_footprint_pcf desc

 ```
+As the result of above research, top products contributed highest carbonfootprint are produced by companies operated in industries which are in top highest contribution carbon emission.

 | NoId | product_name                                                                                                                       | industry_group                     | carbon_footprint_pcf |
 | ---: | ---------------------------------------------------------------------------------------------------------------------------------: | ---------------------------------: | -------------------: |